 In Downtown New York, near the Holland Tunnel, the artist also put up another violent scene.
 However, in this case, his victims are tomatoes, creased to produce juice that was hurled on Sean Kelly’s wall.
 The piece resembles the famous Spanish tomato-throwing festival and conjures the tomatoes flung in political protests around the world.

 However, these are not real tomatoes, rather, porcelain models.
 Qureshi has a knack for making something gruesome and gory into something that is so visually appealing.
 His aestheticization of violence has an impact on viewers.

 I think there is some element of tension between the work and the viewer.
 It attracts you but at the same time repels you as well.
 This is the kind of response that I have been continuously getting.
 It feeds on the idea that violence repels you, but then it raises another kind of voice against the same thing.
 Sometimes I feel like we get used to it.

 And they still seek the traces of blood (2013)

-Imran Qureshi’s “And they still seek the traces of blood” (2013) has become renowned for its ability to invoke emotional responses from viewers as this intrinsic work is printed on thousands of crumpled sheets of paper and gathered to form a precipitous heap.
-The title of his work, “And they still seek the traces of blood quotes a poem by Faiz Ahmed Faiz1 with reference to individuals who have been killed and buried without their lives honored nor the events surrounding their deaths investigated.
+Imran Qureshi’s “And they still seek the traces of blood” (2013) has become renowned for its ability to invoke emotional responses from viewers as this intrinsic work is printed on thousands of crumpled sheets of paper and gathered to form a steep heap.
+The title of his artwork, “And they still seek the traces of blood quotes a poem by Faiz Ahmed Faiz4 about individuals who have been killed and buried without their lives honored nor the events surrounding their deaths investigated.